 - Contact us by e-mail.
 Fill out the brief, confidential form found on the right-hand side of any page on this site.

 Marc Whitehead and the attorneys at Marc Whitehead & Associates have decades of experience in disability insurance law, representing individuals with all types of disabling conditions.

-We have earned a national reputation for prosecuting disability insurance claims on behalf of doctors against insurance companies that wrongly stonewall, deny or terminate legitimate disability claims.
+We have earned a national reputation for prosecuting doctor disability claims against insurance companies that wrongly stonewall, deny or terminate legitimate disability claims.
 We have what it takes to handle the insurance company, help you prove your claim and secure the benefits you deserve.